Things You Thought You Knew – Head in the Clouds

 All right.
 And that's, we know, we all know that song.

-That's how bad it was back then.
-Even the women were sexist.
+Speaker 1 that's how bad it was back then that's how bad it was back even the women were sexist

-Well, first of all, I'm giving him a hall pass because Fahrenheit is a human being's name.
+no here's why I even went there go ahead well first of all I'm giving them a hall pass because Fahrenheit is a human being's name.
 Right.

 Who actually invented the thermometer?
 Right.